 Its location at the top of a hill made the area popular amongst local artists at the time.
 As Paris’s city limits expanded, Montmartre became an inexpensive area for the working class to reside in the second half of the nineteenth century.
 It became renowned for its underground culture and liberalism, encouraging bohemian writers, poets, artists and musicians to flock to the area in the early 1880s.
 The area soon became populated with its famous cabarets, cafes and dancing halls, all surrounded by a hazy, and somewhat debaucherous, atmosphere of Parisians searching for entertainment, escape and pleasure.

-Other than its two red lanterns outside, you would never be able to tell that this facade is the entrance to a building that once housed so many secrets, and is now an exquisite hotel with so many pleasures to unfold once you walk through the door.
+The façade gives nothing away.
+Other than its two red lanterns outside, you would never be able to tell that this façade is the entrance to a building that once housed so many secrets, and is now an exquisite hotel with so many pleasures to unfold once you walk through the door.
 The very same entrance that was used by clientele when it was once a brothel.

 As soon as you walk through the hotel entrance, you are submersed into this opulent, elaborate and very seductive lobby.
 The lighting is dim and the hotel is scented with its own blend of rose, jasmine and tobacco, and you can smell this throughout the building.
 The friendly staff were kind enough to give a tour of the hotel, explaining the purpose of each room back when it was initially built in around 1905 to 1907.